4d/docs/website/translated_docs/es/Menus/creating.md

 ## Barra de menús por defecto

 A custom application must contain at least one menu bar with one menu.
-Por defecto, cuando se crea una nueva base, 4D crea automáticamente una barra de menú por defecto (Barra de nº 1) para que pueda acceder al modo Aplicación.
+A custom application must contain at least one menu bar with one menu.
 The default menu bar includes standard menus and a command for returning to the Design mode.

 Esto permite al usuario acceder al modo Aplicación tan pronto como se crea la base.
 Menu Bar #1 is called automatically when the **Test Application** command is chosen in the **Run** menu.